This is the multi-page printable view of this section. Click here to print.

 192.168.10.1) or CIDR format (e.g.,192.168.10.0/24,192.168.10.1/32), and click the Add button

-- To delete the entered IP, click the x button next to the entered IP
+- To delete entered IP, click the x button next to the entered IP

-Maintenance period Select DB maintenance period - Use is selected, set the day of the week, start time, and duration
+Maintenance Window Optional DB maintenance window - If you select Use, set day of week, start time, and duration

-- It is recommended to set the maintenance period for stable management of the DB.
+- It is recommended to set a maintenance window for stable DB management.
 Patch work is performed at the set time and service interruption occurs

-- If set to not used, the company is not responsible for the problems that occur due to non-application of patches.
+- If set to Not Used, Samsung SDS is not responsible for problems caused by not applying patches.

 Table.
 MySQL(DBaaS) Replica Configuration Items

-- Replica Reconstruction Alert popup window, click the Confirm button.
+- On the Replica Reconfiguration Notification popup window, click the Confirm button.

 Promote Replica Cluster to Master Cluster

-You can promote a fully configured Replica Cluster to a Master Cluster.
+You can promote the configured Replica Cluster to Master Cluster.

 - Click the More button and click the Master Promotion button.
 The Master Promotion Notification popup window opens.

-- In the Master Promotion Alert popup window, click the OK button.
+- On the Master Promotion Notification popup window, click the Confirm button.

 3 - API Reference